 All applicants must submit an online application, any required documents, and a copy of their diploma if applicable.
 An official transcript and a teaching certificate must also be submitted, if applying for a certified position.
-Upon recommendation to hire, all employees of the Eufaula City Schools Board of Education are subject to a background check through the State Department of Education and are required to be e-verified through the Department of Homeland Security.
+Prior to a recommendation to hire, all prospective employees of the Eufaula City Schools Board of Education must produce a clear background check through the State Department of Education and are required to be e-verified through the Department of Homeland Security.
 The employee is responsible for the cost of the background check.
+As of July 1, 2023, an updated background check is required for all new hires.